 Responsibility of the New Jersey Casino Control Commission

 The Casino Control Commission is tasked with creating and enforcing regulations for online gambling within the state of New Jersey.
-It’s their job to ensure that all of the licenced casinos are complying with all aspects of the New Jersey gaming regulations to keep players safe.
+It’s their job to ensure that all of the licensed casinos are complying with all aspects of the New Jersey gaming regulations to keep players safe.
 They are part of the Division of Gaming Enforcement which is responsible for land-based casinos as well as online gaming sites.

-Any casino which is licenced by the NJ Division of Gaming Enforcement (DGE) will have on the agency logo displayed on their site.
+Any casino which is licensed by the NJ Division of Gaming Enforcement (DGE) will have on the agency logo displayed on their site.
 This is most likely to be found in the footer area so that it appears on every page.

 The Benefits of the NJ Gambling License vs Others

 This, in turn, helps to keep players safe as they have a limited number of sites to play which are strictly regulated.
-It makes it very easy to check if an online casino does have an official NJ gambling licence or not by comparing it with an official list.
+It makes it very easy to check if an online casino does have an official NJ gambling license or not by comparing it with an official list.

 The Risks of Casinos Using a NJ Casino License

 The New Jersey license is very restrictive when compared to many other licenses which are granted to online casinos around the world.
 It applies to just one specific state in the US and can only be used by land-based casinos from Atlantic City.